Co-sponsored by Metropolitan United Church and Emmanuel College

-Based at Emmanuel College, the Tow Preaching Fellow will be provided study space in the Centre for Theology in its Contexts, full access to Emmanuel and Victoria College Libraries, an opportunity to audit two Emmanuel College courses, participation in the worship and community life of the College and an invitation to preach at an Emmanuel College Chapel service.
-They may also or alternatively choose to make a presentation, sharing the results of their sabbatical.
+Based at Emmanuel College, the Tow Preaching Fellow will be provided study space in the Centre for Religion and Its Contexts, full access to Emmanuel College and Victoria College Libraries, an opportunity to audit two Emmanuel College courses, participation in the worship and community life of the College, and an invitation to preach at an Emmanuel College chapel service.
+They may also, or alternatively, choose to prepare a presentation, sharing the results of their sabbatical with the community.

-At Metropolitan United Church, the Tow Preaching Fellow will be invited to preach, followed by a luncheon and opportunity to meet with the founder/donor of the Tow Preaching Fellowship, David and Eleanor (nee Tow) Walker, and other leaders in the congregation.
+At Metropolitan United Church, the Tow Preaching Fellow will be invited to preach, followed by a luncheon and opportunity to meet with the founders/donors of the Tow Preaching Fellowship, David and Eleanor (nee Tow) Walker, and with other leaders in the congregation.

 Applicants should provide:

 1. A letter of application describing the time frame and focus of your sabbatical study and how you plan to use the resources offered through the Tow Preaching Fellowship, along with a story which illustrates your passion for preaching and the ways it is expressed in your ministry (no more than 500 words).

 2. A letter of support from the Chair of your Church Board, confirming the sabbatical has been approved and the time frame.

 3. A letter of reference from a professor, conference personnel minister or colleague who knows your preaching.

 4. Two recent sermons (preached within the last two years), one in writing and the other as an audio or video file or link.